wiggikay/Theater/README.md

 Part 3:

 --Visualization 1 (Scatterplot)
+Run visualization1.py to create a scatterplot showing the relation of popularity rank and their average film rating.
+The method also outputs the calculated correlation coefficient of the scatterplot.
+The results show that there is a negative weak correlation.
+This shows that as popularity rank increases, the average film rating decreases.
+The correlation value is -0.19.

  -- Visualization 2 (Histogram)
 Run calculate.py to populate the film_avg attribute of the Actor's table, create a histogram of the average film ratings for the top and bottom half of the top 100 list, and output a JSON formatted txt file called calculation_results.txt with the calculation results.
 The histogram shows that both sides of the rank have similar distribution but the top 10 are more distributed in the < 8.5 range.
 Overall, the top 50 actors do have, on average, films that are ranked higher, so there is a strong correlation between the two.

  -- Visualization 3 (Pie chart)
+Run visualization3.py to create a pie chart depicting the different genres of the 731 films presnt in the Films table.
+This shows what kinds of films, popular actors mostly do.
+The top five results are Drama (23.4%), Documentary (14.7%), comedy (7.3%), Action (6.5%), Crime (6.2%)